 All Take Control books are delivered in two ebook formats—PDF and EPUB—and can be read on nearly any device.

-Since its introduction in 2015, the Apple Watch has become the world’s best-selling watch, as well as the most popular wearable digital device.
-During that time, Apple has also added numerous new watch product lines, vastly expanded the device’s capabilities, and enabled developers to create entirely new apps and tools.
+The Apple Watch has become the world’s best-selling watch, as well as the most popular wearable digital device.
+Since the device’s introduction in 2015, Apple has developed numerous new watch product lines, vastly expanded the device’s capabilities, and enabled developers to create entirely new apps and tools.
 The Apple Watch hides an enormous amount of technical complexity behind that unassuming touch screen, and with help from author Jeff Carlson, you’ll unlock every last bit of its power.

-Take Control of Apple Watch covers all Apple Watch models through Series 7, as well as all the new features introduced in watchOS 8.
+Take Control of Apple Watch covers all Apple Watch models through Series 8, the Apple Watch SE (2022), and Apple Watch Ultra, as well as all the new features introduced in watchOS 9.
 Jeff walks you through getting to know the Apple Watch (including how to pick one out if you haven’t already), along with topics that teach you how to navigate among the watch’s screens with the physical controls, taps on the screen, and Siri.
-You’ll also find advice on customizing watch faces and sharing them with others, taking advantage of the blood oxygen sensor in the Apple Watch Series 6 and later, getting the notifications you want, handling text and voice communications, using Apple’s core apps, and monitoring your heart rate, hearing, and monthly cycle to improve your overall health.
+You’ll also find advice on customizing watch faces and sharing them with others; taking advantage of the electrocardiogram (ECG) capability and blood oxygen sensor, plus the temperature sensors introduced in the Series 8 and Ultra; getting the notifications you want; handling text and voice communications; using Apple’s core apps; and monitoring your heart rate, hearing, and monthly cycle to improve your overall health.
 A final chapter discusses taking care of your Apple Watch, including recharging, restarting, resetting, and restoring.

 Among the many topics covered in the book are: